 Already, America’s taxpayer-supported roads are overcrowded and underfunded.
 According to the 2017 American Society of Civil Engineers’ (ASCE) Infrastructure Report Card, more than 40% of urban interstates are already congested.
 And traffic delays and lost productivity costs the American economy $160 billion a year in wasted time and fuel, according to ASCE.

 Heavier trucks will only exacerbate this troubling trend.
-In fact, a U.S. Department of Transportation (DOT) study looked at the impact of allowing similarly heavy 97,000-pound trucks and found that increasing weight limits would result in trucks only paying for 50% of the damage they cause.
+In fact, a U.S. Department of Transportation (USDOT) study looked at the impact of allowing similarly heavy 97,000-pound trucks and found that increasing weight limits would result in trucks only paying for 50% of the damage they cause.
 The remaining balance would be covered by taxpayers.
 In particular danger are the nearly 1,500 bridges on America’s Interstate System.
 U.S. DOT estimates that repairing the damage done by 91,000-pound trucks would cost taxpayers at least $1.1 billion.

 Federal Highway Administration data show that increasing truck size limits has historically resulted in a steady increase in registered trucks and miles traveled by them.
 The data is clear: putting more, heavier trucks on our roads is a bad deal for shippers, commuters and taxpayers.